unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 2016 Jan  | East-North-Central  | 732.0                      |
 ```

-Total yearly pneumonia and influenza deaths in January for the East-North-Central region ranging back to 1970:
+Total yearly pneumonia and influenza deaths in January for the East-North-Central region ranging since 1970:

 ```sql
 SELECT date_format(time, 'yyyy MMM') AS "date",